-- Minor in Business Administration
+Business Administration Track

 Business Administration Track (723)

-The Business Administration track of the management major provides a broad business perspective for students who eventually wish to be involved in profit or goal management responsibilities.
+The Business Administration concentration of the management major provides a broad business perspective for students who eventually wish to be involved in profit or goal management responsibilities.
 This program of study is not intended to prepare students for career in any one type of industry of profession.
-Rather, it provides the graduate with knowledge of basic managerial skills required by managers from small entrepreneur to corporate president.
+Rather, it provides the graduate with a knowledge of basic managerial skills required by managers from small entrepreneur to corporate president.

 A student majoring in Business Administration can expect to begin his or her career by seeking an entry-level position with some organization.
 Typically, such positions are quite competitive and only aggressive, well-prepared students are successful in obtaining employment.
 Entry level positions are often coordinated with training programs.
 These are valuable sources of "on-the-job" education.
 The student with talent and drive will move progressively upward through a series of line and/or staff positions toward his or her ultimate level of achievement.